-There are several efficacious herbs that can be utilized to help mitigate and eliminate an arduous yeast infection.
+There are several efficacious herbs that can be utilized to help mitigate, and eliminate, an arduous yeast infection.
 Herbal treatments can be quite effective, and can make efficacious alternatives to harsh prescription medications.
 Herbal treatments are especially sought after by individuals who wish to avoid the side effects conventional yeast killing medication can cause.
 Please use caution when you use any herbal remedy, as there are many chemical constituents in plants that can cause health complications for certain individuals.
 Allergic reactions and drug interactions are two possible hazards that you want to avoid before you use any herbal treatment.
-If you are not familiar with how your body and any medication you may be taking will react to an herb, you may want to discuss using the herb with a medical doctor before trying the herb.
-It is especially important to contact a medical doctor before taking any herbal supplement if you are pregnant or breastfeeding.
+If you are not familiar with how any medication you may be taking will react with an herb, you may want to discuss using the herb with a medical doctor before trying it.
+It is especially important to contact an herbal medicine expert before taking any herbal supplement if you are pregnant or breastfeeding.

 It is often best to use several different herbal treatments in conjunction instead of using one single herbal treatment.
 By mixing herbs together, a synergy is created from the combination of the different phytochemicals.
-Because of the synergy created by combining herbs, the mixture of herbs possesses more antifungal capabilities than any single herb would if utilized on its own.
-Therefore, it is best to research various herbal remedies and construct your own mixture of herbs and use it as a treatment for yeast infection.
+Because of the synergy created by combining herbs, the mixture of herbs possesses more antifungal capabilities than any single herb would—if utilized on its own.
+Therefore, it is best to research various herbal remedies; construct your own mixture of herbs; and then use it as a treatment for yeast infection.

 Echinacea for Yeast Infections

-Echinacea is also known as purple cone flower due to the single flowers that are colored either pink or purple that it produces and the large central cone that can be either brown or purple.
-The large central cone in the flower is where the seeds are located and the cone also has sharp spines that protrude out from it.
+Echinacea is also known as purple cone flower; due to the single flowers that are colored either pink or purple it produces; and the large central cone that can be either brown or purple.
+The large central cone in the flower is where the seeds are located, and the cone also has sharp spines that protrude out from it.

 Echinacea is one herb that can be used to help allay a yeast infection.
-Echinacea works by stimulating the immune system and helping it to send out white blood cells to combat the microscopic fungus that has invaded the body.
-There was a study conducted that showed echinacea was able to protect the mice against the invasion of Candida albicans.
+Echinacea works by stimulating the immune system; helping it to send out white blood cells to combat the microscopic fungus that has invaded the body.
+There was a study conducted showing echinacea was able to protect the mice against the invasion of Candida albicans.
 Candida albicans is the type of yeast that causes the majority of yeast infections; hence, stopping this fungus proves echincea is a valuable tool in anyone's arsenal of herbs for fighting yeast infections.